• Skip to primary navigation

 What’s the Difference Between Pizza Sauce and Pasta Sauce?

-The main difference between the two is that pasta sauce is made with cooked tomato sauce, while pizza sauce is made with uncooked tomato sauce.
+The main difference between the two is that pasta sauce is made with cooked tomato sauce, while pizza sauce is made with uncooked tomato paste.

 What Else Can I Do With Pizza Sauce?